-Figure 7: Comparison between CONTRAIL and IASI CH4 over July 2007-December 2017.
+Figure 11: Comparison between CONTRAIL and IASI CH4 over July 2007-December 2017.
 Monthly evolution of CONTRAIL CH4 (dashed line) and IASI CH4 (full line) for 8 latitudinal bands of 10° each.
+Each curve is shifted by 30 ppb (black arrow) to allow all curves to be displayed on the same figure.

-From Table 5, it is straightforward to compute the "relative spatial bias" of the "relative systematic error", which is the standard deviation of the mean per-latitudinal band bias computed over the whole time series.
-The Accuracy is found to be 3.38 ppb.
-Due to several gaps in the time series, as can be seen in Figure 7, it is not possible to compute the "relative spatio-temporal bias" which is the standard deviation of the seasonal mean bias in each latitudinal band.
+From Table 4, it is straightforward to compute the "relative spatial bias" of the "relative systematic error", which is the standard deviation of the mean per-latitudinal band bias computed over the whole time series.
+The Accuracy is found to be 0.31 ppb.
+Due to several gaps in the time series, as can be seen in Figure 11, it is not possible to compute the "relative spatio-temporal bias" which is the standard deviation of the seasonal mean bias in each latitudinal band.